TinyAIoT/TinyBirdiary/for-testing/README.md

 ```

 ## TAKE_PICTURE true && SAVE_TO_SDCARD false
+### warning: this is currently configured for the overtakes
 Images are continuously captured by the camera and classified.

 ## TAKE_PICTURE true && SAVE_TO_SDCARD true
+### warning: this is currently configured for the overtakes
 Images are continuously captured by the camera and classified.
 The images along with their classification results are saved to sd.

 ## TAKE_PICTURE false && SAVE_TO_SDCARD true